 The CodeWarrior Register Details window provides online documentation about hardware registers up to 32 bits in length.
-This documentation helps programmers better understand the register and its constituent parts.
+This chapter helps describes the register and its constituent parts.
 Furthermore, the Register Details window can dynamically update its information to reflect changes in register state or changes in bitfield values.